mazwat/mazwat.github.io/arduino-lm.md

 ## Conclusion

-IN this lecture I have outlined some of the key features of the Arduino and how it relates to use in robotics and in custom game controller design.
+In this lecture I have outlined some of the key features of the Arduino and how it relates to use in robotics and in custom game controller design.
+In future lectures we will look at how to create programs for Arduino to control sensors and actuators.

+## Video Lecture

+### Lecture - Software Architecture
+<iframe width="640" height="360" src="https://web.microsoftstream.com/embed/video/369c1f31-5eef-4a19-926e-08dbc37a494c?autoplay=false&showinfo=true" allowfullscreen style="border:none;"></iframe>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0MTk0MTM0MSwxNDU0MjY1OTUsLTE0MT
+eyJoaXN0b3J5IjpbMTg1MzkwMDA4OCwxNDU0MjY1OTUsLTE0MT
 M4MjkzMzMsNjk2NDMwNTU3LDU3MjA2NjQwMCwxMTczNzcyMTgx
 LDc5NTQyODI2Miw5MTg5OTA3NzMsMTc2MzQ5MDAsNTM4OTY0Nj
 kxLDYwNzE4NjUzMiwtNDc2Nzk0NjIwLDEwMjAwMzgyMzQsLTIw